zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Sydney: Yeah, he’s sent on a mission to infiltrate a foreign spy organization and to feed them misinformation.
 I’d love to be a spy.

-Vaughn: You wouldn’t really want to live the life o f a spy, would you?
+Vaughn: You wouldn’t really want to live the life of a spy, would you?
 You’d have to live a double life, not being able to tell your friends and family that you’re an operative.

 Sydney: I wouldn’t care if I could go on clandestin e missions to thwart and sabotage the enemy.
 Working for the C.I.A. would be  a dream come true.